 I worked in Burundi, the world’s economically poorest country, between 1999 and 2012 to promote reconciliation and peace after the genocide in the 1990s.
-The partners were non-governmental organizations, the Ministry of Foreign Affairs and a private university.
+Over the years I worked with dozens of non-governmental organizations for peace, women’s issues and environment, with the Ministry of Foreign Affairs and with a private university.

-I also got to be friends with a Swedish lawyer and businessman who had about a dozen street boys living on his compound and cared for them and their education.
-I was one of those white people who came back repeatedly, so we became friends.
+I also got to be friends with a Swedish lawyer and businessman who had about a dozen street boy orphans living on his compound and cared for them and their education.
+I was one of those white people who came back repeatedly, so we became friends too.

 One of the projects was to help young students establish a professional youth organisation that would train others in nonviolent thinking, conflict-resolution and peacebuilding.